edwardspeyer/heat-ledger/README.md

 ```

-## Individual Requests
+## Individual requests

 You can also build and send individual requests.
-See BlueTherm::Command for
+See `BlueTherm::Command` for
 information on other types of commands.

 ```ruby